kpassapk/blog/content/posts/literate2.md

 ## Restclient

-The same cURL call that took 2 steps, in restclient [link] for Emacs, looks like this:
+The same RFC 2616] client syntax can be used in Emacs [restclient][restclient] by embedding it in a block with language `restclient`.

 ```
 #+NAME: restclient